pcherian10/cli-gem-project/README.md

 # JokeGenerator

 ## Description
   This is a CLI gem app that scrapes the comedy central joke database (jokes.cc.com).
-The CLI allows the user to choose an options to tell a random joke, or secondarily, choose a joke from the database via a category.
+The CLI allows the user to choose an option to tell a random joke, or secondarily, select a joke from the database via a category.

 ## Installation